So we're doing this together.

 Engagement Sessions (5+ months out)

 Engagement sessions are fun for many reasons; they're a great way for us to get together and for you to learn more about your preferences, they're an occasion to get dolled up (and go to dinner afterwards!!), and if you're using them for your Save-The-Dates, they're a great opportunity to inform your guests what the vibe will be for the wedding.

-I've compiled a pinterest board of great outfit ideas here, but some general rules of thumb:
+I'm working on a pinterest board of outfit inspiration, but until then, here are some general rules of thumb:

 - Keep it simple: if you're rocking plaid and your spouse-to-be is in polka dots, that may be a little clashing.

 - Coordinate, don't match: keep with the same color scheme, but both of you in white tops and jeans is going to feel a bit early-2000's.
 Unless that's the theme of your wedding, in which case, absolutely do that.